-Keiya Yumimoto1,\, Taichu Y. Tanaka, Naga Oshima, Takashi Maki
+Keiya Yumimoto^{1,}, Taichu Y. Tanaka1, Naga Oshima1, Takashi Maki1

-Meteorological Research Institute, Japan Meteorological Agency, Tsukuba, Ibaraki 305-0052, Japan \ Now at Research Institute for Applied Mechanics, Kyushu University, Kasuga-city, Fukuoka 816-8580, Japan

-5 Correspondence to: Keiya Yumimoto (yumimoto@riam.kyushu-u.ac.jp)
+- 1Meteorological Research Institute, Japan Meteorological Agency, Tsukuba, Ibaraki 305-0052, Japan - Now at Research Institute for Applied Mechanics, Kyushu University, Kasuga-city, Fukuoka 816-8580, Japan - 5 Correspondence to: Keiya Yumimoto (yumimoto@riam.kyushu-u.ac.jp)

 Abstract.
 A global aerosol reanalysis product named the Japanese Reanalysis for Aerosol (JRAero) was constructed by the Meteorological Research Institute (MRI) of the Japan Meteorological Agency.
 The reanalysis employs a global aerosol transport model developed by MRI and a 2-dimensional variational data assimilation method.
-It assimilates maps of aerosol optical depth (AOD) from MODIS onboard Terra and Aqua satellites every 6 hours and has a TL159 horizontal resolution

-10 (approximately $1.1^{\circ} \times 1.1^{\circ}$ ).
-This paper describes the aerosol transport model, the data assimilation system, the observation data, and the set-up of the reanalysis and examines its quality with AOD observations.
+It assimilates maps of aerosol optical depth (AOD) from MODIS onboard Terra and Aqua satellites every 6 hours and has a TL159 horizontal resolution (approximately 1.1° × 1.1°).
+This paper describes the aerosol transport model, the data assimilation system, the observation data, and the set-up of the reanalysis and examines its quality.

-Comparisons with MODIS AODs that used for the assimilation showed that the reanalysis showed much better agreement than the free run (without assimilation) of the aerosol model and improved under- and overestimation in the free run, thus confirming the sanity of the data assimilation system.
-The reanalysis had a root mean square error (RMSE) = 0.05, a

-15 correlation coefficient (R) = 0.96, a mean fractional error (MFE) = 23.7%, a mean fractional bias (MFB) = 2.8%, and an index of agreement (IOA) = 0.98.
+Comparisons with MODIS AODs showed that the reanalysis showed much better agreement than the free run (without assimilation) of the aerosol model and improved under- and overestimation in the free run, thus confirming the accuracy of the data assimilation system.
+The reanalysis had a root mean square error (RMSE) = 0.05, a correlation coefficient (R) = 0.96, a mean fractional error (MFE) = 23.7%, a mean fractional bias (MFB) = 2.8%, and an index of agreement (IOA) = 0.98.
 The better agreement of the first guess, compared with the free run, indicates that aerosol fields obtained by the reanalysis can improve short-term forecasts.